NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * Fixed layout issue where the Repository header and action buttons were scaling and wrapping incorrectly if the browser window is shrunk beyond a certain threshold. <!--PRTL-2938-->
 * Fixed layout issue where the responsive Clinical Analysis Cards were clipping improperly as the browser window is shrunk beyond a certain threshold. <!--PRTL-2928-->
 * Fixed bug where the Clinical Tab on the Exploration page was crashing when entering a custom range of Years for the Age at Diagnosis facet. <!--PRTL-2913-->
+* Fixed various minor cosmetic and color issues in PNG, SVG downloads of the Clinical Analysis survival plots. <!--PRTL-2887-->
+* Fixed bug where the x-axis in PNG, SVG downloads of histograms across the Portal was being bolded incorrectly. <!--PRTL-2885-->

 ### Known Issues and Workarounds